rogerhu/compsci_guides/Number-of-Recent-Calls.md

 Assume `N` represents the number of ping in queue

 * **Time Complexity**: O(N), we may need to remove N pings from the queue.
-    * Side Node, we can improve this time complexity to O(logN) with binary search and pop off a chuck of the queue at a time.
+    * Side Note, we can improve this time complexity to O(logN) with binary search and pop off a chuck of the queue at a time.
 * **Space Complexity**: O(N), we need to store N pings in our queue.